 A much more effective option is to simply purchase a mattress which is resistant to dust mites

 .
 A latex mattress is the only mattress which is naturally resistant to dust mites.
-Its resistance is due to the fact that latex is made from the sap of the rubber tree, and this latex foam is simply an inhospitable environment for dust mites: they prefer not to live there.
+Latex, which is made from the sap of the rubber tree, is naturally resistant to dust mites as it is an inhospitable environment for them to thrive in.

 A latex mattress is a far better option than periodic cleaning and re-cleaning of your mattress when dust mites multiply.
-A dust mite resistant mattress can offer year-round relief to those with dust mite allergies.
-Besides, a dust mite resistant mattress is so much more hygienic, whether or not you have allergies.
-No-one wants to sleep with dust mites and dust mite faecal matter, yet that is exactly what happens when you sleep on an ordinary mattress.
+A dust mite resistant mattress can offer year-round relief and hygiene to those with dust mite allergies.

 Don't forget about your pillow

 If you're thinking about purchasing a latex mattress, you may wish to consider a latex pillow at the same time.
-Your head - the part of you breathing in all the dust mite enzymes - will be resting on a pillow for around 8 hours a night.
+Your head - the part of you breathing in all the dust mite enzymes - will be resting on a pillow for around eight hours each night.
 Wouldn't you want your pillow to be resistant to dust mites too?
-A latex pillow is the ideal choice for this, and as an added bonus offers you top of the line comfort on which to rest your head.
+A latex pillow is the ideal choice for this, and it also offers you ultimate comfort on which to rest your head.

 Always use a removable mattress cover